psirenny/d-current-time/README.md

 Motivation
 ----------

 This is useful for formatting timestamps relative to a reference time.
-For example, showing the times: "About a minute ago" and "2 days ago".
+For example, showing the times: *"About a minute ago"* and *"2 days ago"*.

 Installation
 ------------